cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade to 7.1.4 - Notes ✅.md

 Happens when browsing to the Transfer Care Plan page.

-To see this page in local env go to this page [Care Plan Transfere page](http://localhost:3000/admin/patients/3bd9123a-1f3a-4136-b34b-d16eeb4dc452/care_plan/7011f0ce-4452-4a87-b403-4b95d957d367/transfer).
+To see this page in local env go to this page [Care Plan Transfers page](http://localhost:3000/admin/patients/3bd9123a-1f3a-4136-b34b-d16eeb4dc452/care_plan/7011f0ce-4452-4a87-b403-4b95d957d367/transfer).
 First make sure to comment the redirect logic in the `CarePlans::TransfersController`:

 ```ruby
 def edit